+Leaks in the ceiling below a bathroom usually mean your toilet, sink or bathtub are leaking.
 Water leaks from a plumbing fixture or pipes may go unnoticed for days or even weeks, until you notice a wet spot or water stain on the ceiling below.
-Once you see that the water is coming through the ceiling, take immediate action before the leak causes any more damage to your house.
+It takes a little detective work to find the source of the leak to repair it.
+Once you see that the water is coming through the ceiling, take immediate action before it causes any more damage to your house.

-If your toilet is the origin of the leak, you may see water pooling around the toilet, or the floor around the toilet will feel spongy.
+If your toilet is the origin of the leak, you may see water pooling around the toilet, or the floor around the toilet will feel almost spongy.
 If the leak seems to be coming from the toilet's tank, drop food coloring in the tank's water and wait to see where the colored water exits the tank.
 Tighten loose parts, or replace those that leak even after you have tightened them.
-The leak may be coming from a loose connection between the base of the toilet and the waste pipe in the floor.
-You must unseat the toilet, scrape off the old wax ring and inspect the floor flange for damage.
-Always seat your toilets so they do not rock in any direction; otherwise, the toilet could leak again in the future.

-You will see water damage or pooling water in the cabinet below the sink if the sink's drain or pipes are the origin of the leaking water.
+You'll see water damage or pooling water in the cabinet below the sink if the sink's drain or pipes are the origin of the leak in the ceiling below a bathroom.
 Tightening the retaining nut on the drain body or the connections between the pipes will eliminate some leaks at the joints.
-If your pipes do not have plumber's tape on the threads, the pipes may leak even though the connections are tight.
+If your pipes don't have plumber's tape on the threads, the pipes may leak even though the connections are tight.
 If you find it difficult to tell the origin of a leak, dry off the pipes and use a tissue to determine if water comes out of a specific location.